Minimum wage in the United States: State laws

-Legislation has been enacted recently in multiple states that significantly raises the minimum wage.
-California, Illinois, and Massachusetts are all set to raise their minimum wages to $15.00 per hour by January 1, 2023, for California and Massachusetts and by 2025 for Illinois.
-Colorado raised its minimum wage from $9.30 per hour to $12 per hour by January 1, 2020, rising $0.90 per year.
-The New York State Legislature has also enacted legislation to increase its minimum wage to $15.00 per hour over time, with certain counties and larger companies set on faster schedules than others.

 Local ordinances

-Some smaller government entities, such as counties and cities, observe minimum wages that are higher than the state as a whole.
+Some smaller government entities, such as counties and cities, observe minimum wages that are higher than those of the state in which they are located.
 In 2003, San Francisco, California, and Santa Fe, New Mexico, were the first two cities to introduce local minimum wage ordinances.
-There has been an increase in county and city level minimum wages.
+There has been an increase in county and city-level minimum wages.
 In 2010, only three cities had minimum wages that exceeded state or federal minimum wages, but by 2020, there were 42.

-In the current wave of minimum wage legislative action, Seattle, Washington, was the first city to enact on June 2, 2014, a local ordinance to increase the minimum wage for all workers to $15.00 per hour, which phases in over seven years.
+In a wave of minimum wage legislative action, Seattle, Washington, was the first city to enact on June 2, 2014, a local ordinance to increase the minimum wage for all workers to $15.00 per hour, which phased in over seven years.
 This ordinance followed the referendum in SeaTac, Washington, in November 2013, which raised on a more limited scale the local minimum wage to $15.00 for transportation and hospitality workers.
 Numerous other cities have followed Seattle's example since.
 San Francisco became the first major city in the U.S. to reach a minimum wage of $15.00 per hour on July 1, 2018.
-New York City's minimum wage will be $15.00 per hour by the end of 2018.
-The minimum wage in Los Angeles and Washington, D.C., will be $15.00 per hour in 2020.
-By July 1, 2021, the minimum wage in Chicago had reached $15.00, with Illinois eventually matching the rate statewide by 2025.
+New York City's minimum wage was $15.00 per hour by the end of 2018.
+The minimum wage in Los Angeles and Washington, D.C., became $15.00 per hour in 2020.
+By July 1, 2021, the minimum wage in Chicago was $15.00, with Illinois matching the rate statewide by 2025.
+As of July 1, 2025, the minimum wage in Chicago is $16.60 per hour for non-tipped employees and $12.62 for tipped employees.
 Similarly, the minimum wage in Minneapolis, Minnesota had reached $15.00 per hour by 2022.
-A growing number of other California cities have also enacted local minimum wage ordinances to increase the minimum wage to $15.00 per hour or higher, including Berkeley, El Cerrito, Emeryville, Mountain View, Oakland, Richmond, and San Jose.
+A growing number of California cities and counties have also enacted local minimum wage ordinances to increase the minimum wage to $15.00 per hour or higher, including Berkeley, El Cerrito, Emeryville, Mountain View, Oakland, Richmond, San Jose and the unincorporated areas of Los Angeles County.